 Manufacturing: Advanced Manufacturing - MFG 206

 The student will use CNC Mastercam software program.
 This course will address the following machining variables: machining parameters, constructing wire frame models, generating surface models with tool paths, engraving artworks and solid modeling.
-Operational parameters will be calculated to determine operating capacity of a cutting tool, spindle horsepower, the affects of different types of work piece material, and rigidity of the part and respective fixture.
+Operational parameters will be calculated to determine operating capacity of a cutting tool, spindle horsepower, the effects of different types of work piece material and rigidity of the part and respective fixture.
 The student will learn how to generate coding for 3D wire frame and multi-axis composite surfaces using various modeling techniques.

 (A requirement that must be completed before taking this course.)